90khan/Rag-Chatbot/README.md

 3. The chatbot retrieves relevant context:

    * **RAG:** via vector embeddings (FAISS + optional BM25)
-   * **GraphRAG:** optionally uses the knowledge graph to find related entities and improve answers
+   * **GraphRAG:** leverages related entities for complex reasoning
+   * **HyDE:** generates hypothetical documents to fill gaps when explicit answers are missing
-4. The app generates context-aware answers using Hugging Face *Flan-T5*.
+4. The app produces context-aware answers using Hugging Face *Flan-T5*.

 ---

 ## 🧠 GraphRAG Usage

-* Enable the **Knowledge Graph** in the sidebar.
+* Enable **Knowledge Graph** in the sidebar.
 * Click **Build Knowledge Graph** to extract entities and relations from uploaded documents.
-* GraphRAG allows queries to consider related entities, not just direct vector search.
-* This improves retrieval for complex questions and reasoning over multiple documents.
+* GraphRAG improves retrieval for multi-step reasoning and complex queries.

+---

+## 💡 HyDE Usage

+* Integrated into the RAG pipeline.
+* Generates hypothetical documents based on the query to improve answer quality.
+* Especially useful for low-data or incomplete document scenarios, providing a seamless contextual response.

 ---